azureossd/lldb-dotnetcore/README.md

 # What does image contains
+- Current Debian version which is 10
 - dotnetcore sdk specific version
 - dotnet diagnostic tools
 - lldb with sos library ready to go